jackson15j/cv/craig_astill_cv.md

 ### Quality Assurance / Software Developer: [Cisco TelePresence Conductor] (March 2011 - Jan 2015)

-* Transitioned from Quality Assurance to Software Engineer on the [Cisco TelePresence Conductor] product, which was a load balancer for the [Cisco TelePresence MCU] and [Cisco TelePresence Server] to enable efficient use of geo-located Conference resources.
+* Transitioned from Quality Assurance to Software Engineer on the [Cisco TelePresence Conductor] (load balancer product) for the [Cisco TelePresence MCU] and [Cisco TelePresence Server] to enable efficient use of geo-located Conference resources.
 * Automated Python based testing with further development work of our in-house Python/Twisted test framework.
 * Python/Twisted based feature development with Erlang at the transaction